WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 The highlight of the Nampo-dong district is Yongdusan Park accessible by an escalator from Gwangbok-ro shopping street.
 There you will find a traditional pavilion, many statues, and even a floral clock.

-But the must is to climb to the Busan Tower Observatory to appreciate the superb view of the city and its famous port.
+But the best thing to do there is to climb to the Busan Tower Observatory to appreciate the superb view of the city and its famous port.
 A perfect place to take a break from the hustle and bustle of the city.

 From Busan station, take bus 17, 26, 27, 61, 87 1003 or 1004.
 Get off at Busan Depateu stop.
 Walk 5 minutes.

-You can touch some marine animals there, and marvel at the large pool where sharks, rays and turtles roam.
-The aquarium is located in Haeundae beach, which is very convenient if you are staying there.
+You can touch some marine animals there, and marvel at the large pool where sharks, rays, and turtles roam.
+The aquarium is located on Haeundae beach, which is very convenient if you are staying there.

 You can purchase discounted tickets here.